ADEA/Colgate Oral Pharmaceuticals, Inc. Excellence in Teaching Award

-- The applicant’s educational development, self-learning, growth in teaching and goals;
+- The nominee’s educational development, self-learning, growth in teaching and goals.

-- The applicant’s philosophy of teaching and ways he or she has contributed to the student learning experience;
+- The nominee’s philosophy of teaching and ways he or she has contributed to the student learning experience.

 - How the award will be used to advance the scholarship of teaching and learning.